 If many of the features at our previous destination appealed to you but the price or exclusive feeling put you off, then Golfo Aranci may be your perfect destination.
 Located just south of Costa Smerelda, between it and Olbia, Golfo Aranci has many of the same trademarks as its neighbour but is generally a more accessible destination for most.

 While the stunning beaches remain, prices are considerably lower and there is a more relaxed, family friendly environment.
 Many of the high-end establishments have instead been replaced with more affordable alternatives.

-The beaches are slightly less focused on being relaxing places for you to top up your tan, although that is still definitely possible, and are instead places for people to unwind and have fun in the surf and sand.
+The beaches are slightly less focused on being relaxing places for you to top up your tan, although that is still definitely possible, and are instead places for people to unwind and have fun in the surf and white sand.

 This doesn’t by any means lead to a dip in quality of what’s on offer here, it’s simply a different style in which it is presented.
 Restaurants serve incredible food, with menus fuelled by the thriving fishing industry in the town that provide them with seafood.

 Bars are plentiful and feature a great range of styles, prices and locations, ensuring there is likely something for everyone.